 If you grew up in a household where you were always the person to blame for things going wrong, you might stay in a toxic relationship because you blame yourself for the relationship issues.
 This is your habitual behavioral pattern.

 This is where you need to take the time to look back at your life and have the courage to call it for what it is.
 It’s your life after all.

-Toxic partners will project their faults and misdeeds onto you and they will gaslight you.
+Accept that toxic partners will project their faults and misdeeds onto you and they will gaslight you.
 You will be blamed for everything that goes wrong in the relationship and in their lives.

-They will rewrite the past, twist your words and question your sanity.
+They will rewrite the past, twist your words, and question your sanity.
 These insidious forms of abuse will leave you confused and doubting yourself.

-When you blame yourself for relationship problems, you might find it difficult to leave your partner because you think that you are the cause of all the issues.
+When you blame yourself for relationship problems, you might find it difficult to leave your toxic partner because you think that you are the cause of all the issues.